MARINE ANALYTICS

 Fishers personalities from vessel movement data

-Project partners: University of California Davis, National Oceanic and Atmospheric Administration (USA)
+Project partners: University of California Davis, NOAA SEFSC (USA)

 West of Ireland